Many amateurs want to start stargazing with Saturn. Saturn is one of the most beautiful extra-terrestrial objects seen from Earth.

 - Furthermore, with close observation, you’ll see that there are grayish minima in the brightness of the rings.
 With a larger high-power telescope, 12 such minima can be identified.

-- The ring C, also known as the dusky ring or crepe ring, can be easy or difficult to make out, depending on the situation.
+- Ring C, also known as the dusky ring or crepe ring, can be easy or difficult to make out, depending on the situation.
 You might even have seen it without knowing it is the C ring.
 The C ring is easier to detect when the shadow of the rings falls on the outer side of the planet.
 C ring mostly resembles duskiness between ring B and the planet itself.

 My Favorite Telescope To See Saturn